slune-org/intl-ts/doc/api.md

 ## contains(lang: string): boolean

 Indicate if the language map contains the given language.
-This cannot be used to test existance of `default` language, but default language is always present.
+This cannot be used to test existence of `default` language, but default language is always present.

 ## availables: string[]